Calibrating Decision Robustness via Inverse Conformal Risk Control: Additional Experiment Details

 \section{Additional Experiment Details}

+We focus on four representative optimization paradigms for decision-making problems: ($i$) linear programming; ($ii$) the newsvendor problem (single-item inventory); ($iii$) portfolio optimization (long-only, mean-CVaR proxy); and ($iv$) the shortest path problem (equivalently, a unit flow problem).

-Similar to \Cref{append:exp}, the synthetic data used in our experiments focuses on settings where $X$ is degenerated, so we only have observations of $Y$.
+The synthetic data used in our experiments focuses on settings where $X$ is degenerated, so we only have observations of $Y$.
 As we've mentioned before, this simplification does not limit the generality of our experimental findings, since both the Pareto frontier and its associated performance metrics are inherently unconditioned on $X$.

-The implementation is developed in Python, with core dependencies on the \texttt{cvxpy} \cite{diamond2016cvxpy} and \texttt{cvxpylayers} \cite{cvxpylayers2019} libraries, which are used to solve convex optimization problems.
+Our code is written in Python, with core dependencies on the \texttt{cvxpy} \cite{diamond2016cvxpy} and \texttt{cvxpylayers} \cite{cvxpylayers2019} libraries, which are used to solve convex optimization problems.
 We use the default parameter settings in their libraries across all experiments.
-Across all settings, the upper bound $B$ is heuristically set to the maximum observed regret for a large number ($1 \times 10^2$) of simulations.
+Across all settings, the upper bound $B$ is heuristically set to the maximum observed regret for a large number ($1 \times 10^2$) of simulations. $\lambda$ is varied from zero to the support radius of $Y$.